-Read the safety and operating information provided in the manufacturer's manual before attempting to activate the water heater.

-Make sure the water heater is filled with water before use; even momentary operation of the water heater without water in it may result in damage to the tank heating element and/or controls.
-Double check the bypass valves, make sure they are set properly.

-Always open both the hot and cold water faucets when filling the fresh water tank to allow air pockets to be forced out of the water heater
+Read the safety and operating information provided in the manufacturer's user guide before attempting to activate the water heater.
+Make sure the water heater is filled with water before use; even momentary operation of the water heater without water in it may result in damage to the tank and/or controls.
+Always open both the hot and cold water faucets when filling the fresh water tank to allow air pockets to be forced out of the water heater.